 Medication lists break drugs into groups called tiers, and each tier has a certain payment level.
 You may have a set copay or coinsurance for each level.
 For some plans, tier pricing might not apply until you hit your deductible.
 Tiers vary by health plan, but generally look something like this:

 - Tier 1: Mainly generics and some brand names; lowest cost.

 - Tier 2: A mix of generic and brand-name medications that provide good overall value; mid-range cost.

 - Tier 3: Mostly brand-name drugs; highest cost.

 What should I ask?

 As with all aspects of your health care, you have a say in decisions about medications and their cost.
-Consider asking your doctor or your pharmacist the following questions.
+And a plan like a Medicare Supplement Plan, which can work in conjunction with Medicare Part D, allows you to find the best doctor for you and your needs with a great degree of freedom.
+Consider asking your doctor or your pharmacist the following questions: